quat1024/super-decaying-simulator-2022/README.md

 The Hydroangeas can't be made *not* passive, and its decay time can't be set longer than the default of 72000 ticks :) But everything else is fair game.

-Addon flowers get piled together under `other_flowers`, this is a hack, get in touch if you want something better.

 # Mana Statistics

 In the background, this mod transparently tracks the total amount of mana generated in your world, breaking it down per-flower.